 There have been several changes to the room.
 The couch that had rested before the writing table is gone, as are its end tables and the rug that was beneath it and the coffee table before it.
 We will see that Jack's typewriter is no longer a white one but gray.
 The driftwood centerpiece that was on the table before the piano is gone.
 One item has undergone a metamorphosis and the others have simply disappeared.

-These are quite a few changes at one go: the sofa, the coffee tables, the rug, the centerpiece all gone.
-Even the coffee table that was set before the screen right sofa perpendicular Jack's desk is now also gone.
-And really, most notably, the driftwood centerpiece, as it was such a striking visual, the focus of the room.
+These are quite a few changes at one go.
+Most notably missing is the driftwood centerpiece, as it was such a striking visual, the focus of the room.
 It's hard to get rid of the focus of the room and not have anyone notice it's disappeared.
 And people do notice, they just don't know what to make of it.
 They tend to observe the centerpiece is gone, as it quite stood out, but they aren't aware of other changes.

 193 CU Jack.
 (43:18)